 1c.
-Building BrainBrain-specific NetworksNetworks.
-Preliminary: We haveaccumulated a body of work on regulatory networks.
-Via data integration, we have constructed gene regulatory networks of various regulators including transcription factors (TF) and micro-RNAs (mRNA) and their target genes {22955619, 25164757, 22125477, 20439753, 21177976, 22125477, 21430782, 22955619}.
-We analyzed the structures of these networks and found that the hierarchy rather than centrality better predicts the importance of a regulator {22955619, 17003135, 21045205, 20523742, 20351254}.
-Thus we developed a general-purpose algorithm to measure the hierarchical structure of any types of regulatory networks [17].
-Our network analysis software tools include Topnet tYNA {17021160}, and PubNet {16168087}.
-In addition to the global features of the regulatory networks such ashierarchy, we also analyzed local estopologies such as network motifs, e.g., feed-forward loops We further integrated regulatory networks with gene expression to uncover functional modules {15372033, 19723326, 12902159, 14555624}.
-We integrated ENCODE data on TF binding, histone modifications, and target gene expression to establish regulatory relationships using a probabilistic model named TIP [25].
-Identifying potential enhancers from gene-distal regions, we used these modules to quantify the relationship between TF binding and gene expression [26-29].
-We further integrated these data types with protein-protein interaction and transcriptional regulation networks [8, 9, 30, 31].
-This allowed us to separate TFs into histone-sensitive and -insensitive classes, which refined the prediction of target gene expression levels.
-To analyze multiple interconnected networks, we constructed co-expression networks from the extensive RNA-seq data in various consortia [3].
-We further developed a novel framework of cross-species multi-layer network, OrthoClust, for analyzing co-expression networks in an integrated fashion using orthologous genes across species [29].
+Building brain-specific networks.
+Preliminary: We have previously contributed a large body of work on regulatory networks.
+Via data integration, we have constructed gene networks of various regulators, including transcription factors (TF) and micro-RNAs (mRNA) and their target genes [6-12].
+Upon analyzing the structures of these networks, we found that, relative to centrality, hierarchy levels are better predictors the regulator importance [6, 13-16].
+Thus, we developed a general-purpose algorithm to measure the hierarchical structure of any type of regulatory network [17].
+Our network analysis software tools include TopNet [18], tYNA[19], and PubNet [20].
+In addition to the global attributes of regulatory networks (such as their hierarchy), we also analyzed local topological features, such as network motifs (e.g., feed-forward loops) [6, 9, 12].
+We further integrated regulatory networks with gene expression to uncover functional modules [21-24].
+We integrated ENCODE data on TF binding, histone modifications, and target gene expression to establish regulatory relationships using a probabilistic model named TIP [25][25].
+Identifying potential enhancers from gene-distal regions, we used these modules to characterize the associations between TF binding and gene expression [26-29].
+We further integrated these data with protein-protein interaction and transcriptional regulation networks [8, 9, 30, 31].
+This enabled us to separate TFs into histone-sensitive and -insensitive classes, which refined the prediction of target gene expression levels.
+To analyze multiple interconnected networks simultaneously, we constructed co-expression networks from the extensive RNA-seq data in various consortia [3].
+We further developed a novel framework consisting of a cross-species multi-layer network (OrthoClust) to analyze co-expression networks in an integrated fashion using orthologous genes across species [29][29].

 Plan: We will predict enhancers (Aim 1b) and promoters (from GENCODE annotation) and build gene regulatory networks for different brain regions and psychiatric disorders.
-Using brain enhancers and other regulatory elements, we will first find the TFs that bind to these regions (using TF ChIP-seq data and sequence motif analysisanalysis), and then link themthem with their target genes if their gene expression highly predicts the target genes’ expression using machine learning methods.
-We will also use Hi-C defined gene loops in fetal brain {Won et al Nature 2016} and new adult neuronal and glial Hi-C data developed as part of our PsychENCODE project to help assign distal regulatory regions to genes.
+Using brain enhancers and other regulatory elements, we will first find the TFs that bind to these regions (using TF ChIP-seq data and sequence motif analyses), and then these with their target genes if their gene expression accurately predicts the target genes’ expression using machine learning methods.
+We will also use gene loops (as defined by Hi-C) in fetal brain [32] as well as new adult neuronal and glial Hi-C data – developed as part of the PsychENCODE Project (Geschwind, PI) – to help assign distal regulatory regions to genes.
 We will build a gene regulatory network for each brain region or psychiatric disease.
-We will then study the structure and dynamics of our inferred regulatory networks and compare them across brain regions or disease types using the arsenal of methods we have developed, e.g., network motif algorithms to discover recurrent patterns of connectivity—specifically, recurrent regulatory feedback and feed-forward motifs.
+We will then study the structure and dynamics of our inferred regulatory networks and compare them across brain regions or disease types using the arsenal of methods we have developed (e.g., network motif algorithms to discover recurrent patterns of connectivity—specifically, recurrent regulatory feedback and feed-forward motifs).
 Extending these methods, we will use graph algorithms to discover clusters of highly connected genes within these networks.
-We expect to findthe brain-region or disease specific regulatory network structures such as hub genes, modules, and pathways, and annotate these network structures using enriched biological functions for the target genes.
+We expect to find regulatory network structures (such as hub genes, modules, and pathways) that are specific to certain diseases or brain regions, and we will annotate these network structures using enriched biological functions for the associated target genes.